How should you best communicate your geoscience research?

 In this post I will summarise a few ideas for those earth scientists and educators who may be trying to work out the most suitable ways to communicate geoscience research to non-specialists such as the public, schools etc. You may think of this as public engagement, educational outreach or science communication depending on your intentions and your mode.
 I use these various terms a bit interchangeably, the main point being that you want to evoke some sort of interested response from an audience around the scientific discovery process.

 The ideas presented here are my own, based on personal experience of many years as an education and science outreach professional.
 I have experience with a wide variety of approaches for engaging different audiences.
-However, there are still options that I have little experience with, and my personal biases, preferences, relationships and skill sets have strongly influenced my modes of operation.
-As an example I haven’t included anything about Citizen Science, Gaming, Podcasts etc, each of which will offer huge possibilities for connecting your science with the public.
-Therefore these ideas are intended simply as a point of departure to help you consider some possible options.
+However, there are still options that I have little experience with, and my personal experiences and skill sets have strongly influenced my modes of operation.
+I haven’t included anything about Citizen Science, Gaming, Podcasts etc, each of which will offer huge possibilities for connecting your science with the public.
+Therefore these ideas are a point of departure to help you consider your own possible options.

 What is your goal?